AnnieCannons/intro-to-programming-curriculum/git/git-pair-exercise/readme.md

 _These steps are for partner 2._

+1. Switch to your web browser.
+2. Check the email associated with your GitHub for an invitation to contribute from your partner.
+It should have a From of your partner's username, and the subject should start with, "[your partner's username] has invited you to..."
+3. In the email, click on the "View invitation" button.
+4. It will open a new browser tab.
+Click on Accept Invitation.
+5. Switch to your terminal.
-1. If you haven't already, create a `dev` directory in Documents using `mkdir [filepath]`.
+6. If you haven't already, create a `dev` directory in Documents using `mkdir [filepath]`.
 What's the path to give `mkdir`?
 Depends on where you are.
-2. Navigate to your `dev` directory with `cd [path to dev directory]`.
+7. Navigate to your `dev` directory with `cd [path to dev directory]`.
-3. Clone down your partner's repository.
+8. Clone down your partner's repository.
 Get the web address ( otherwise known as a "URL") from your partner for their repository, then clone it down with `git clone [repo url]`.
-4. Navigate into it with `cd [repo name]`.
+9. Navigate into it with `cd [repo name]`.
 The repo name is _probably_ `git-pair-exercise`, but your partner may have named it differently—it should be the last part of the URL you cloned, everything after their username and the `/`.
 If you can't find it, run `ls` to see what you just cloned down, and navigate into directory.
-5. Open the file or directory in Visual Studio Code.
+10. Open the file or directory in Visual Studio Code.
 	- If you have the `code` command set up, you can simply run `code .` to open the current directory in VSC—`.` is a shortcut in the terminal for the current directory
 	- If not, you can launch or switch to Code, then click the File menu at the top, then Open, and navigate to the directory `git-pair-exercise` or the file `readme.md`.
 	- If you opened the whole directory, now open the `readme.md` file in VS Code—you should be able to see the file in VS Code on the left side of the screen, though a good tool for opening files is the shortcut Command-p, which will let you type in the name of any file in your current project to open it or switch to it.

 ##### Answering The First Question And Asking The Next